Yahoo UK Modern Slavery Act Statement for the Financial Year ending 31 December 2021

 As a result of the nature of our business operations we believe there to be a relatively low risk of instances of Modern Slavery in our business operations.
 Yahoo acknowledges, however, that Modern Slavery is a global problem and that every industry is affected and every company needs to remain vigilant.

 In general, we respond to suspected or actual violations of our Supplier Code in a flexible manner appropriate for the nature of the violation.
-While egregious violations can result in Yahoo exiting a supplier relationship, we intend that most suspected noncompliance will be addressed by investigation and where appropriate the establishment of a corrective action plan.
+While egregious violations can result in Yahoo exiting a supplier relationship, we intend for most suspected non-compliance to be addressed by investigation and, where appropriate, the establishment of a corrective action plan.

-In our business relationships and procurement activities we take various steps through our contracts and agreements to prevent any complicity in Modern Slavery and seek to ensure that our Suppliers observe the same high standards that we expect.
-Yahoo’s Supplier Code requires compliance with applicable laws and regulations, as well as outlines our ethical values and expectations of integrity.
-As part of our onboarding process, Yahoo also requires, where possible, that our suppliers expressly acknowledge their receipt of Yahoo’s Supplier Code.
+In our business relationships and procurement activities we take various steps through our contracts and agreements to prevent any complicity in Modern Slavery and seek to ensure that our Suppliers observe the same high standards.
+Supplier code requires compliance with applicable laws and regulations as well as outlines our ethical values and expectations of integrity.

-We also seek to ensure that our business development and procurement activities are further governed by Yahoo’s standard Supplier terms & conditions, where possible, which require that Suppliers comply with applicable laws and regulations.
+We also seek to ensure that our business development and procurement activities are further governed by Yahoo’s standard Supplier terms & conditions which, where possible, require that Suppliers comply with applicable laws and regulations.
+Yahoo’s standard Supplier terms & conditions can be located at https://legal.yahoo.com/ie/en/yahoo/terms/vendor/mastertnc/index.html.
+Pursuant to Yahoo’s standard Supplier terms and conditions, Suppliers agree to comply with the Supplier Code.

 6. Training